-- (f) Bases its findings and conclusions on objective evidence and conducts all validation and verification activities in line with JCM rules and guidelines; - (g) Does not omit evidence that is likely to alter the validation and verification opinion; - (h) Presents information in the validation and verification reports in a factual, neutral and coherent manner, documents all assumptions, provides references to background material, and identifies changes made to documentation; - (i) Safeguards the confidentiality of all information obtained or created during validation or verification.
+- (f) Applies consistent validation and verification criteria: - (i) To the requirements of the applicable approved methodology; - (ii) Among projects with similar characteristics such as a similar application of the approved methodology, use of technology, time period or region; - (iii) To expert judgments, over time and among projects. - (g) Bases its findings and conclusions on objective evidence and conducts all validation and verification activities in line with JCM rules and guidelines; - (h) Does not omit evidence that is likely to alter the validation and verification opinion; - (i) Presents information in the validation and verification reports in a factual, neutral and coherent manner, documents all assumptions, provides references to background material, and identifies changes made to documentation; - (j) Safeguards the confidentiality of all information obtained or created during validation or verification.